 This is the second half of a conversation that explores how bullets kill and why smaller calibers may be better for big game hunting.
 Be sure to listen to Part 1 of this conversation before listening to the second half of this conversation here.
+(And after you listen to Part 2, check out a follow-up Q&A with Form here.)

 Listen Now — Hit play in the header above, access the podcast on Spotify, or download the episode from SoundCloud.